-Clarinetist Anthony Aguayo has "the musical and personal ideas to really be one of the next great voices on the clarinet scene," according to Dr. Stephanie Zelnick, associate professor of clarinet at the University of Kansas.
-Anthony is currently pursuing a Doctor of Musical Arts degree in Clarinet Performance at the University of Oregon.
-At UO he is a student of Dr. Wonkak Kim and is the graduate teaching assistant in the clarinet studio.
-He currently holds a Master of Music degree from Colorado State University where he studied with Dr. Wesley Ferreira.
-His Bachelor of Music degree is from Eastern New Mexico University, respectively.
+Clarinetist Dr. Anthony Aguayo has "the musical and personal ideas to really be one of the next great voices on the clarinet scene," according to Stephanie Zelnick, associate professor of clarinet at the University of Kansas.
+Anthony holds a Doctor of Musical Arts degree in Clarinet Performance from the University of Oregon where he served as Graduate Instructor of Clarinet from 2018-2022.
+He also holds Master of Music and Bachelor of Music degrees from Colorado State University and Eastern New Mexico University, respectively.
 Dr. Aguayo’s primary teachers include Drs.
 Wonkak Kim, Wesley Ferreira, and Jennifer Laubenthal.

 At the University of Oregon, Anthony served as the Graduate Instructor of Clarinet.
 He taught applied lessons to a large portion of the clarinet studio with students majoring in clarinet performance, music education, general music, and non-music majors.
-He also teaches the clarinet techniques course for music education students and coaches various undergraduate chamber music ensembles.
-Teaching the next generation of musicians is one of his greatest passions and he strives to inspire all who study under him.
+He also taught the clarinet techniques course for music education students and coaches various undergraduate chamber music ensembles.
+Teaching the next generation of musicians is one of his greatest passions and he strives to inspire, support, and encourage all who study under him.
 Many of his former students have achieved high placements in the New Mexico and Colorado All State Orchestras and Bands as well as regional honor bands.
-Many of his students have been accepted to prestigious music schools for undergraduate study, such as the Eastman School of Music and the Manhattan School of Music.
+Additionally, many of his students have been accepted to prestigious music schools for undergraduate study, such as the Eastman School of Music and the Manhattan School of Music.